vorlif/spreak/README.md

 )

 func main() {
+	// Create a bundle that loads the translations for the required languages.
-	bundle, err := spreak.NewBundle(
+	// Typically, you only need one bundle in an application. bundle, err := spreak.NewBundle(
 		spreak.WithSourceLanguage(language.English),
-		spreak.WithDomainPath(spreak.NoDomain, "../locale"),
+		// Set the path from which the translations should be loaded spreak.WithDomainPath(spreak.NoDomain, "../locale"),
-		spreak.WithLanguage(language.German, language.Spanish, language.Chinese),
+		// Specify the languages you want to load spreak.WithLanguage(language.German, language.Spanish, language.Chinese),
 	)
 	if err != nil {
 		panic(err)
 	}

-	t := spreak.NewLocalizer(bundle, language.Spanish)
+	// Create a Localiser to select the language to translate. t := spreak.NewLocalizer(bundle, language.Spanish)

+	// Translate
 	fmt.Println(t.Get("Hello world"))
 	fmt.Println(t.NGetf("I have %d dog", "I have %d dogs", 2, 2))